Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalDarian.md

 ## Summary
-Through focused exploration of Figma’s tools and documentation, and by studying existing team designs, I quickly developed the skills needed to create a professional homepage layout for a therapist.
+Through focused exploration of Figma’s tools and documentation, and by studying existing team designs, I quickly developed the skills needed to create a usable homepage layout for a therapist.
 This experience helped me understand interface design fundamentals and prepared me to contribute to future web application projects using Figma.
+Facing challenges such as tool unfamiliarity and trying to get familiar with the Figma layout helped me grow more to get better at learning design in Figma.